 - Lubricating eye drops and ointments.
 Lubrication is key to keeping dry eye symptoms at bay.
 For people with mild dry eye, this treatment can be enough to avoid other treatments.
 For those with severe dry eye, drops and ointments are usually combined with more robust treatments.
 Eye drops are available without a prescription.

 - Prescription eye drops.
 For those with more severe symptoms, or if over-the-counter drops don’t work, stronger medicated eye drops may be prescribed.
-Here at Advanced Valley Eye, we offer Restasis® and Xiidra® drops.
+Here at Boston Eye Group, we offer Restasis® and Xiidra® drops.
 Restasis® helps improve the root issue by helping your eyes produce more of their own tears over time.
 Xiidra® drops reduce inflammation by reducing the secretion of inflammatory cytokines.

 - Punctal plugs.
 If drops and ointments do not work, the semi-permanent punctual plugs are another option.
 These tiny plugs are implanted into the drainage ducts in your eyes and keep tears from draining too quickly.
 This keeps tears in the eyes for longer.